-Yesha and Randy were freshmen we met in our Sophomore year at Drew University.
-Yesha and Rany were friends.
-Yesha was the youngest freshman at Drew.
-She was 17.
+Yesha and Randy were freshmen we met in my junior year at Drew University.
+Yesha and Randy were friends.
+Yesha was the youngest freshman I met at Drew.
+She was just 17.
 We took her under our wing and Randy was part of the package.
-Yesha is a Senior Children’s Librarian at Brooklyn Public Library.
+Yesha is a Senior Children's Librarian at Brooklyn Public Library.

 I met Scott in 1989 during my first year at the Georgia Institute of Technology shortly after I transferred from Drew University to complete my degree in electrical engineering.
-Scott was a rough but kind-hearted southern gentleman.
+Scott was a friendly and kind-hearted southern gentleman.
 He taught me to love sweet tea, cornbread and grits.
-My first quarter at Georgia Tech, when he realised that I would not be returning home to New York for Thanksgiving, he invited to his home to eat with his family.
-That’s where I learned about football, eating too much, sleeping and getting up early for Black Friday.
+When Scott realised that I would not be returning home to New York for Thanksgiving, he invited to his home to eat with his family.
+That's where I learned about football, eating too much, sleeping and getting up early for Black Friday.